Global stocks rebound, dollar plunges as Biden-Xi call improves mood | ExBulletin

 The pace at which central banks, particularly the US Federal Reserve and the European Central Bank, choose to reduce their support for the economy remains the driving force behind market sentiment amid mounting inflationary concerns.

-Thursday’s decision by the ECB to cut its bond purchases, albeit slightly, is expected to be followed by the Fed later this year, some officials say, despite a weak US jobs report in August.
+Thursday’s decision by the ECB to cut its bond purchases, albeit slightly, is likely to be followed by the Fed later this year according to some officials, despite a weak employment report in August.
+Read more

-Looking ahead, Dowding said next week’s US inflation release could help dictate market direction in the near term.
+Looking ahead, Dowding said next week’s US inflation could help dictate the market direction in the near term.

-Despite the prospect of a further slowdown in stimulus packages in the coming months, Mark Haefele, chief investment officer at UBS Global Wealth Management, said he expected central banks to remain supportive of growth and keep interest rates low.
+Despite the prospect of a slowdown in stimulus packages in the coming months, Mark Haefele, chief investment officer at UBS Global Wealth Management, said he expected central banks to remain pro-growth and maintain low interest rates.

-Regarding currencies, we believe that a long position in GBP and NOK and short in EUR and CHF should provide an average to high single-digit rise percentage on a total return basis over the six to 12 years. next months.
+“In currencies, we believe that a long position in GBP and NOK and short in EUR and CHF should provide a mid to high single-digit rise percentage on a total return basis over the six to 12 years. next months. “

-Amid a broader risk environment and despite lingering concerns over COVID infection rates, the greenback lost 0.1% to a basket of major peers, but remained on track for its first gain weekly out of three.
+Amid a broader risk environment, despite lingering concerns over COVID infection rates, the greenback edged down against a basket of major peers, down 0.2%, but remained on the right track lane for his first weekly win of three.

-Among European markets, Germany’s 10-year government bond yield was stable after the ECB’s move, but Greek yields fell for the second day as markets continued to consider the cautious approach of banks as positive.
+Among European markets, the benchmark 10-year German government bond yield was stable after the ECB move, but Greek yields fell for the second day as markets continued to view the bank’s cautious approach. as positive.

-Elsewhere in currencies, the pound rose 0.2% despite data showing Britain’s economic recovery slowed in July.
-The euro was flat.
+Elsewhere in currencies, the pound rose 0.3% despite data showing the UK economy slowed in July.
+The euro appreciated 0.1%.
+Read more

-Oil also gained ground following signs of limited supply in the United States after Hurricane Ida hit offshore production, with Brent crude up 1.7% to $ 72.67 per barrel and US West Texas Intermediate crude at $ 69.29 per barrel, up 1.7%.
+Oil also gained ground on signs of tightening US supplies after Hurricane Ida hit offshore production, Brent crude up 1.6% to $ 72.57 a barrel and US crude West Texas Intermediate at $ 69.21 per barrel, up 1.6%.

-Additional reporting by Alun John in Hong Kong; Editing by Raissa Kasolowsky and Steve Orlofsky
+Additional reporting by Alun John in Hong Kong; Editing by Kim Coghill, Mark Heinrich and Raissa Kasolowsky

 Sources